ncatlab/nlab-content/pages/4231.md

   \,,
 $$

 factored through the top pushout square, as indicated.
-Here $j'$ is anodyne, being a pushout of an anodyne morphism, and $k$ is anodyne by the second clause in def. \ref{PropertiesOfAnodyneExtensions}.
+Here $j'$ is anodyne, being a pushout of an anodyne morphism, and $k$ is anodyne by the second clause in def. \ref{AnodyneExtensions}.
 Therefore also their composite $I \otimes j$ is anodyne.

 =--